Medically reviewed by Drugs.com. Last updated on Oct 31, 2022.

 After your surgery:

-- Problems may happen during your surgery and may lead to a laparotomy (open surgery).
+Problems may happen during your surgery and may lead to open surgery.
 An example is bleeding that cannot be controlled.
 Your stomach, intestines, blood vessels, or kidneys may get injured during the surgery.
 You could also have trouble breathing, get an infection, or have too much bleeding after surgery.
+You may develop a life-threatening blood clot.
 The gas used to expand your abdomen may cause shoulder or chest pain for 1 to 2 days after your surgery.
-You may get a blood clot in your leg or arm.
-The blood clot can break loose and travel to your lungs or brain.
-A blood clot in your lungs can cause chest pain and trouble breathing.
-A blood clot in your brain can cause a stroke.
-These problems can be life-threatening.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.